Ricordo che la versione alpha è la versione di sviluppo di Ubuntu, che diventerà in seguito stabile.

-Alpha 3 is the third in a series of milestone CD images that will be
+Alpha 4 is the fourth in a series of milestone CD images that will be

-released throughout the Lucid development cycle.
+released throughout the Karmic development cycle.
 The Alpha images are

 known to be reasonably free of showstopper CD build or installer bugs, while

-representing a very recent snapshot of Lucid.
+representing a very recent snapshot of Karmic.
 You can download it here:

 See http://wiki.ubuntu.com/Mirrors for a list of mirrors.

-Alpha 3 includes a number of software updates that are ready for wider
+Alpha 4 also includes a number of software updates that are ready for

 This is quite an early set of images, so you should expect some bugs.
 For a